ringarochkryss/bandwebsite/README.md

 5. Open a pull request

 ### Suggested Contribution
-* :scroll:Clean up inside of the navbar when toggled in xs by using jquery.
-* :wrench:Adjust nav buttons to get the status of active/passive.
-* :pencil2:Toggle Icon -get a white border around it for consistensy
 * :radio:Style the players on the listen-page towards a 60:s style and the style of this site.
 * :tv: Add more videos and for that a suitable controle on the look-page
 * :tv: Animate the tv to zoom up filling the whole screen once the look-page is opened.